 A client says to the admitting nurse, "Why do you need to know the names of all the over-the-counter supplements I take?
 They aren't drugs."
-Which of the nurse's responses are appropriate?
+Which responses by the nurse are the most appropriate?

 Note: Credit will be given only if all correct choices and no incorrect choices are selected.